How to obtain an injunction or a disclosure order from Google

 One other downside to reporting to Google, is that you are also agreeing to them sending your take down request to the Lumen Database (once known as Chilling Effects).
 Lumen Database store and index your defamation removal request and this information is shown at the foot of Google: 'In response to a legal request, submitted by Google, we have removed 1 result.
 You can find further information at Lumendatabase.org', so the defamation can be still found on the internet, on a click through to 'read more about this request'.
 If you want to take legal action against Google in connection with a right to be forgotten application, read the article GDPR Claim Against Google.

 It is best to have a lawyer handling your disclosure order from Google.
-Some law firms have done this so many times and have a processed which they have already developed, together with the legal team at Google to facilitate Google disclosure orders fast and accurately.
+Some law firms have done this so many times and have a process which they have already developed, together with the legal team at Google to facilitate Google disclosure orders fast and accurately.
 Google injunctions and court orders are serious matters, which the court will consider on merits.
 For this reason alone, it is important to obtain legal advice about obtaining disclosure orders from Google in relation to online harassment and defamation.